-The birth of a new baby is expected to be a joyful milestone in a woman's life, but that is not always the case.
-Tremendous changes occur in the mother's life and body.
-Some women may experience minor adjustment issues, and some may experience a serious mood disorder known as postpartum depression.
+The birth of a new baby is expected to be a joyful milestone in a person's life, but that is not always the case.
+Tremendous changes occur in the expectant parent's life and body.
+Some pregnant people may experience minor adjustment issues, and some may experience a serious mood disorder known as postpartum depression.